maksymrusanov/sc_script/README.md

 ## install requirements
 pip install -r requirements.txt

-## enter your details(you will fnd them on spotify for developers )
+## enter your details(you will find them on spotify for developers )
 SPOTIPY_CLIENT_ID=your_client_id

 SPOTIPY_CLIENT_SECRET=your_client_secret